Please note that by continuing to use this site you consent to the terms of our

 Malware detection scenario

-When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Sophos did not initially take any action.
+When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Sophos did not initially take any (visible) action.
 However, when we tried to copy the malicious files to the Windows Desktop, they were immediately detected and quarantined.
 A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
 You can disable detection alerts via policy if you want.